-Spray-on antennas created by researchers at Drexel University's College of Engineering are composed of a metallic compound call MXene.
-MXene is a water soluble compound made of titanium carbide that is very conductive.
-The malleable, fine and nearly imperceptible spray-on material achieves optimum performance near 8 micron thickness, but they can be made as thin as 10 nanometers.
-Successful applications have included water filtration, energy storage devices, structural reinforcement, cancer treatment, gas separation and chemical sensing.
+When mentioning antenna thickness, the malleable and nearly imperceptible spray-on material achieves optimum performance near 8-micron thickness, but can be made as thin as 10 nanometers.
+This is thin enough to be mostly transparent.
+Successful applications have included wireless communications in water filtration, energy storage devices, structural reinforcement and chemical sensing.

-Normally, conventional antennas require a special shape and nano materials such as carbon.
-Nanotube antennas have more of a challenge in being applied and maintaining a shape.
-Spray-on antennas like MXene are easily applied by dissolving the material in water and airbrushing it on a surface, such as glass, brick or even paper.
-The spray-on material is more resilient and also outperforms nanotechnology, which is popular but more difficult to produce
+Normally, conventional antennas require a special shape and nanomaterials such as carbon nanotubes.
+However, after long periods of research and development, traditional antennas still have trouble in specific areas.
+For example, nanotube antennas have more of a challenge in being applied and maintaining shape.
+However, science advances.
+The spray-on material is more resilient and outperforms nanotechnology, which is popular but more difficult to produce.

 Printable antennas are created by using an ink made from conductive materials placed in an inkjet printer.
 Inkjet printing allows multiple thin conductive layers to be printed with a relatively low edge roughness.
 The performance of the antenna depends on the thickness and accuracy of the printed areas.
 Comparatively, it is much faster and easier to create an antenna by simply spraying one onto a surface.
 In addition, the materials used in printing antennas -- graphene and silver -- are 50 and 300 times less effective at preserving radio wave transmissions respectively compared to MXene.